Complemented subspaces of Banach lattices: More open questions

 \subsection{Complemented subspaces of spaces with unconditional basis}

 Among the oldest questions concerning the structure of complemented subspaces is whether every complemented subspace of a Banach space with an unconditional basis must have an unconditional basis.
-The most relevant positive result in this direction is given in \cite{KW}: 1-complemented subspace of complex Banach spaces with a 1-unconditional basis also have a 1-unconditional basis.
+The most relevant positive result in this direction is given in \cite{KW}: every $1$-complemented subspace of a complex Banach space with a $1$-unconditional basis also has a $1$-unconditional basis.
 Other relevant partial results can be found in \cite{EW76, W78} where under extra assumptions if $X\oplus Y$ is a decomposition of a Banach space with unconditional basis, then one can partition the basis to build bases both for $X$ and $Y$.

 However, a formally weaker version of this problem (motivated by Corollaries 2.3 and 2.4 of \cite{dHMST23}) is also open:

 \begin{question} If a \textit{Banach lattice} $X$ is isomorphic to a complemented subspace of a space with an unconditional basis, must $X$ have an unconditional basis? \end{question}